 Successful athletes who use effective and adaptive coping strategies to handle stressful situations are likely to perform better.
 The link between relative success and the ability to handle stressful situations is also seen in many walks of life, in a wide range of different circumstances.

-With this in mind, our STOP tool pulls from a simple 2x2 grid familiar in sport psychology to help break down different coping styles and strategies.
-The STOP tool can be a great asset to reflect on how we've handled stressful situations in past and how we could respond to them in the future.
+With this in mind, our STOP tool pulls from a simple 2x2 grid familiar in sport psychology to help breakdown different coping styles and strategies.
+The STOP tool can be a great asset to reflect on how we've handled stressful situations in the past and how we could respond to them in the future.
 Try the tool yourself by clicking on the link below: